Beena09/Dissertation/README.md

 # GSU Dissertation

-Just quick note to add \deluxtable packge to the GSU dissertation template.
+Just a quick note to add \deluxtable packge to the GSU dissertation template.

 The orginal script was copied from here: https://fits.gsfc.nasa.gov/standard30/deluxetable.sty